singlestone/sugar/CONTRIBUTING.md

 a new package relatively painless.
 Follow the below steps to get started:

 - [Set up the project](#project-setup).
-- In your terminal, run `yarn generate`.
+- In your terminal, run `pnpm generate`.

 This will prompt you for a few inputs and then generate the necessary files.